douglashill/KeyboardKit/README.md

 In order to receive key commands, an object must be on the [responder chain](https://developer.apple.com/documentation/uikit/touches_presses_and_gestures/using_responders_and_the_responder_chain_to_handle_events).

 You can see more in the KeyboardKitDemo app, and each class includes API documentation in their Swift source file.

+## Approach to API and testing

+The public API is currently kept minimal.
+Exposing more API without first understanding use-cases would increase the chances of having to make breaking API changes.
+If there is something you’d like to be able to customise in KeyboardKit, please [open an issue](https://github.com/douglashill/KeyboardKit/issues) to discuss.

+KeyboardKit does not have many automated tests.
+This is a deliberate choice coming from considering where time spent on the project is most valuable.
+If functionality starts breaking then automated tests must be added, but until that point is hit I think time is better invested elsewhere.

 ## Credits